alexandra-frca/bayesianlearning/README.md

 The **HSMC-ECS (annealing)** folder implements energy conserving subsampling HSMC, using a block pseudo marginal approach (in a tempered likelihood setting).

+The **IBMQ experiments** folder contains a Jupyter notebook with several characterization experiments on IBMQ's backends, performed using *OpenPulse*, along with a selection of the data gathered from them.

 The **Phase estimation** folder contains scripts that estimate a phase using 2 different approaches: gaussian rejection filtering, and MCMC (with Hamiltonian Monte Carlo and random walk Metropolis transitions).

 The **Precession frequency estimation** folder contains implementations of the estimation of a precession frequency (plus a decay factor in some cases) using 3 different approaches: SMC (with sequential importance resampling), HSMC (relying mostly on Hamiltonian Monte Carlo mutation steps) and MCMC (using Hamiltonian Monte Carlo and random walk Metropolis transitions).